Code-Institute-Submissions/rock-paper-scissors-22/README.md

 - **Validator Testing**
-    - I confirmed that the color palette and font is easy to read and accessible by running it through **Lighthouse** in devtools.
+    - I confirmed that the color palette and font is easy to read and accessible by running it through **Lighthouse** in dev tools.

         ![Validator Test](https://github.com/anluke/rock-paper-scissors/blob/main/assets/images/readme_snips/lighthouse_test_snip.png?raw=true)